Variables and how to use them in Scratch

 Next, we must set the value of these variable to be random numbers every time the flag button is clicked:

 We can see in our code that we have created two variables: one called “rand1”, and the other called “rand2”.
 Both of these variables have been set to pick a random number between 1 and 10.
 Therefore, when the green flag is clicked, both variables will be given a random number between 1 and 10 to store!

 Next, we need Scratch Cat to tell us what these two numbers are.
 We can do this using the following code:

 By joining the variables “rand1” and “rand2” it means that both will be said by Scratch Cat when placed inside the say for 2 secs block.
 However, this code will simply print the two numbers side by side, which isn’t as legible as it would be if we put the numbers into a sentence.

 Now our total code should look something like this:

 Scratch Cat can now tell us which number is which!

 But why did we use this code instead of simply doing this? —

 Yes, these two pieces of code produce the same result — but in the second example, the random numbers that are generated aren’t saved.
 So, yes, they exist in that one instance of the program, but if you want to use these same numbers at some other point in the program, you can’t — because you didn’t save their information in a variable!

 So, if for example, we were to extend the program by getting Scratch Cat to compare the numbers and see if they are the same instead of stating their values.
 What if we want Scratch Cat to report it when we find a match?
 What if we want to keep track of the number of times the two random numbers match?
-We need variables to achieve these!
+We need variables in Scratch to achieve these!

 So, let’s recap what we’ve learned today: